-Rich Shandross is an associate director in the Energy practice, working in the energy efficiency policy and analysis group.
+Rich Shandross is an associate director in the Energy, Sustainability, and Infrastructure segment, working in the energy efficiency policy and analysis group.
 He brings more than 25 years of engineering, project management, and research and development experience in industry, consulting, government, and academia.

 Rich supports clients in the areas of energy efficiency, technology and market evaluation, and emerging technologies.